 Being small atoll islands, air temperatures over Tuvalu are strongly linked to the surrounding sea surface temperatures.
-In El Niño years, minimum air temperatures are typically higher, and conversely, minimum air temperatures are typically lower during La Niña years, similarly for maximum air temperatures during the wet season [2].
+In El Niño years, minimum air temperatures are typically higher, and conversely, minimum temperatures are typically lower during La Niña years, similarly for maximum air temperatures during the wet season [2].

 Projected temperature

+Estimates of future climate change are affected by three main sources of uncertainty: (1) greenhouse gas emissions pathways, (2) regional climate responses to each pathway simulated by climate models, and (3) natural climate variability due to factors such as ENSO.
 Temperature projections for Tuvalu out to 2080 are presented for low (RCP2.6; green) and high (RCP8.5; pink) emissions pathways (Figure 3-2).
 In the near term (2020-2039) the range of projected temperature change is similar for both emissions pathways, but in the medium term (2040-2059) the pathways begin to separate, and in the long term (2060-2079) the pathways give very different outcomes.
 The combined range of uncertainty is given by the blue arrow in Figure 3-2.
 The regional climate response for high emissions (pink arrow) and low emissions (green arrow) includes the range of natural climate variability (black arrow).

-Figure 3-2 Average annual temperature in the Tuvalu region relative to 1850-1900 (°C) derived from observations (Berkeley shown; grey solid line) and simulated in CMIP5 models, showing the range of all models for the past period (grey band), the future under a very high emissions pathway (pink band) and a low emissions pathway (green band).
+Figure 3-2 Average annual temperature in the Tuvalu region relative to 1850-1900 (°C) derived from observations (Berkeley shown; grey solid line) and simulated in CMIP5 models, showing the range of all models for the past period (grey band), the future under a very high emissions pathway (pink band) and a very low emissions pathway (green band).
 Thick horizontal lines show the mean of all models in 20-year periods of the baseline 1986-2005 (blue) and future 20-year periods centred on 2030, 2050 and 2070 (RCP8.5; red horizontal lines, RCP2.6; green horizontal lines).
-(Source [3]).
+(Source [3]).0.
 The arrows indicate (1) total range of uncertainty, (2) climate response uncertainty due to different emissions pathways, and (3) uncertainty due to natural climate variability.